rexposadas/MQBroker/README.md

 # Step 2: Integrate with Ignition

-Install the MQTT Engine and Transmission module.
+Verify that you have MQTT Engine and Transmission modules installed.
 You should have these options on the left Navigation bar:

 ![Custom MQTT server](images/mqtt-server.png)